thriveweb/sailinginparadise/content/boatTours/2018-08-31-hen-s-parties.md

   ## gold coast Hens party boat

-  What could be better than hosting your hen's party on a boat?
+  Welcome to Sailing in Paradise.
+We’re excited to help you plan a hen’s party experience that’s both chic and unforgettable.

+  When you book a hen's party cruise with Sailing in Paradise you can expect a quality of service from years of experience in the industry coupled with the essential hen's party ingredient - LOTS OF FUN!

   Any style, any vibe the choice is yours, we don't bring pre-prescribed ideas of what a hens party should be.
-We simply bring beautiful, spacious (and totally photogenic) boats with a super-fun, professional crew to help you host the hen's party of your dreams.
+We simply bring beautiful, spacious (and photogenic) boats with a super-fun, professional crew to help you host the hen's party of your dreams.

   ###### W﻿hat's Included with your hen's party boat?